Understanding School Board Meetings

 Items are not open for discussion by the public.
 The public is encouraged to ask questions regarding agenda items beforehand by contacting the superintendent’s office at 541-842-3621 or by email to firstname.lastname@example.org

-Who may speak at a Board meeting? / Public Comment Guidelines
+Who may speak at a Board meeting? / Citizen Comment Guidelines

-When providing public comment to the Board, please start by stating your name and organization you are representing if any for the record.
-Public comments are limited to three (3) minutes per person.
+When providing citizen comments to the Board, please start by stating your name, if you are a resident of the district, and the organization you are representing, if any, for the record.
+Citizen comments are limited to three (3) minutes per person.
 When addressing the Board, please note that complaints about staff members cannot be discussed in open session and must be handled through a complaint procedure.

 Tips for addressing the Board: